 - Digital proficiency of students – Not every child gets to grow up with a smart device in hand.
 Once a faculty understands this, a customized learning plan would fall in order.
-This would make sure that the needs of every student are met.
+This would make sure that the needs of all students are met.

-- Remodeling the Course – Being flexible with the lesson plans and deadlines respecting the situation of different students would help them feel more involved.
+- Remodeling the course – Being flexible with the lesson plans and deadlines, while respecting the situation of different students would help them feel more involved.
 Moreover, shaking up the content delivery by mixing and changing the tasks that the learners do, would effectively save them from monotony and help them sustain curiosity.

 Advantages and Challenges:

 - Tapping the power of socializing!
-For those who have liked, shared and commented on social media posts across various platforms, it’d be a rewarding experience to take part in discussion forums, which earlier happened only as hear-say and all those remarkable takeaways are gone in the air before we knew it.
+For those who have liked, shared, and commented on social media posts across various platforms, it’d be a rewarding experience to take part in discussion forums, which earlier happened only as hear-say, and all those remarkable takeaways vanish before we could even understand it.

 But there’s also a flip side to this coin.
 Despite all the lauding, the following are some of the drawbacks of online learning:

-- There’s a lack of in-person interactions which is very crucial for us.
-There’s a possibility for a sizeable portion of the current learning generation to be hardcore introverts.
+- There’s a lack of in-person interactions which is very crucial for students.
+There’s a possibility for a sizeable portion of the current learning generation are hardcore introverts.
 But, beyond learning there’s a place called ‘work’ and it needs socially compatible persons.

 This takes us to the question, is online learning effective?
 The answer lies in the alternative which could provide the same benefits as this.
-Online learning is a boon to the aspirants who have the thirst for knowledge and it’s our prime responsibility to weed out its short-comings, to let them thrive!
+Online learning is a boon to the aspirants who have a thirst for knowledge and it’s our prime responsibility to weed out its shortcomings, to let them thrive.